Balcombe Circular walk

 - In 300 metres, having curved right with the field edge, note the arch with Roman pillars in the field to your left.
 In a further 40 metres, at the bottom left-hand corner of the field, go through a gap in the hedge into a lightly-wooded area and follow the path to the right.

 - The path - muddy in places for much of the year - soon has the River Ouse on its right.
-In 400 metres, cross the river by a wooden bridge, following the footpath sign.
+In 400 metres, cross the river by a wooden bridge, then go through a metal swing gate, following the footpath sign.

-- Head uphill on the other side, between fences, your direction 150°, towards a gate in the hedge at the top of the field.
-Go through this and continue along another fenced-in path to reach Sidnye Farm (marked on the OS map).
+- Head uphill on the other side, on a grassy way, between fences, your direction 150°, towards a wooden swing gate in the hedge near the top of the field.
+In 65 metres go through this gate and continue along another fenced-in path for 100 metres to reach Sidnye Farm (marked on the OS map).

 - At the farm, bear left, following the footpath sign.
 In 25 metres, at a three-armed footpath sign, bear left again, passing the large corrugated iron shed on your right-hand side and heading due east.
 Veer slightly left around another farm shed to go straight on past two cottages on your left-hand side.

 - Keep on the farm's driveway.
 In just under 1km, you come to a T-junction with Rowhill Lane, where you turn left downhill.